USS Catoctin: Commissioning and 1944

 Shakedown complete, Catoctin cleared Norfolk 5 March 1944 for Algiers, where she reported on 19 March as flagship for Commander, 8th Fleet.
 She remained at Algiers and later Oran until 8 July, when she sailed to Naples, Italy.
 On 24 July, at Naples, King George VI of the United Kingdom visited on board the ship.
 For several months, Catoctin had been headquarters for the planning of the Invasion of Southern France, and on 13 August, she sailed from Naples for the assault, carrying Secretary of the Navy James Forrestal, and the commanders of the 7th Army, VI Corps, 12th Air Force, and French Naval Forces.

-At early dawn of 15 August 1944, Catoctin arrived in position off the assault beaches, and began her historic role as heart of one of the most painstakingly planned, carefully coordinated, and magnificently executed amphibious assaults of the war.
-From her antennas flashed the commands which controlled the activities of thousands of men, in ships, landing craft, and airplanes, ashore, afloat, and aloft.
+At early dawn of 15 August 1944, Catoctin arrived in position off the planned assault beaches.
+Her antennae were used to relay information to troops during the operartion.
 On 18 August, 6 of her crew were killed and 31 wounded by exploding shrapnel during a German air raid.
 Arriving at Toulon 9 September, Catoctin greeted the return to France of the French fleet and General Charles de Gaulle on 15 September.
 On 25 September, she cleared Toulon for Naples, her base for the remainder of the year.